peena5370/learning/Learning - Basic Concept of Information Technology.md

             - the ability of a computer system to perform more than one task at one time(simultaneously)
             - Cooperative multitasking and preemptive multitasking
         2. Multi-User
-            - The OS that is capable to accept more than one user to access the computer at one time is called multi-user system
+            - The OS that is capable to accept more than one user to acces the computer at one time is called multi-user system
         3. Multi-Processing
             - An OS that is capable of handling more than one processor simultaneously
         4. Batch Processing